Statutory Paternity Pay (SPP) - qualifying rules

 Resolution

-• Must have been continuously employed by you for the 26 weeks up to and including the qualifying week.
+• Your employee must have worked for you continuously for 26 weeks up to and including the qualifying week.
 You must still employ them up to the date of birth or placement of the child

 • SPP birth – Must be the baby’s biological father.
-Be married or in a civil partnership with the baby’s mother.
+The person is either married to or in a civil partnership with the baby’s mother.
 Can also be living with the mother in an enduring family relationship.
 Can't be an immediate relative

 • SPP adoption – Requires a prescribed relationship with the child.
 A prescribed relationship with the person responsible for the child is necessary